SWCC-VHCC-WCC Cooperative Program

 |2013||21 0f 28 / 75%||14 of 17 / 82%||14 of 14 / 100%|

-** Interpretation: Job placement rate is defined as the number of graduates employed in the radiologic sciences compared to the number of graduates actively seeking employment in the radiologic sciences.
-The JRCERT has defined not actively seeking employment as: 1) graduate fails to communicate with program officials regarding employment status after multiple attempts, 2) graduate is unwilling to seek employment that requires relocation, 3) graduate is unwilling to accept employment due to salary or hours, 4) graduate is on active military duty, and/or 5) graduate is continuing education.
+** Interpretation: Graduate Employment Outcome (job placement rate) is defined as the number of graduates employed in the radiologic sciences compared to the number of graduates actively seeking employment in the radiologic sciences.
+The JRCERT has defined not actively seeking employment as:

 Occupational Objectives: Employment opportunities for well-trained registered radiographer are available in hospitals, clinics, education, industry, government agencies, and private offices.